baragon23/bug-frogger-game/README.md

 # bug-frogger-game
 In this game you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.

+## Installation
+Download or clone the repository and then open up the index.html file in a web browser.

 ## Controls
 The player will use the arrow keys on the keyboard to control the character.